tminglei/form-binder/README.md

 [![Build Status](https://travis-ci.org/tminglei/form-binder.svg?branch=master)](https://travis-ci.org/tminglei/form-binder)

-Form-binder is a micro, `play-data`-like data binding and validating framework, easy to use and hack.
+Form-binder is a micro, `play-data`-like data binding and validating framework, simple and powerful, easy to use and hack.

 > _Form-binder was initially created for my scalatra-based project, but it can be easily integrated/used with other frameworks.
 In fact, it didn't have built-in support for `Scalatra`; I just made an example for it. :)_